du2x/du2x.github.io/about.md

 permalink: /about/
 ---

-Developer, pythonist, learner.
-Wanna be data scientist.
+I am a developer, pythonist, learner and a wannabe data scientist.